Hike your own hike; Update for Patrons

 Gopher Tortoise in Longleaf Pine today

-I don’t like to focus on all that’s gone wrong (K, you know what I mean) but I’ve been MIA and it needs a bit of explanation.
+I don’t like to focus on all that’s gone wrong (K, you know what I mean) but I’ve been MIA and it needs a bit of explanation, but since this is intensely personal, it’s for patrons only and personal details will be deleted after the update serves its purpose.

 My very busy yet sweet sweet spouse got us a cabin at Amicalola Falls next month for a few days.
 On his spring break he’s taking some vacation days from work and we are heading to the foothills!

-My bucket list AT solo hike/ Appalachian travel sketch is probably not going to happen before I kick the bucket b/c of my fun stroke deficits and EDS accoutrement, but I’m REALLY hoping I can at least hike the approach trail.
+My bucket list AT solo hike/ Appalachian travel sketch is probably not going to happen before I kick the bucket b/c of my fun balance and other stroke deficits, but I’m REALLY hoping I can at least hike the approach trail.

 Today I had a really good day physically.
 I went to a local but obscure Florida trail with my trusty trekking poles.
 Solo!